Pfern/ADER17/README.md

 # Learning Objectives

-At the end of the course, we expect every participant to be able to:
+Curse participants will go through a series of experiences that utimately lead to create enhanced capabilities to:

 	1. List broad characteristics of NGS technologies and choose adequate sequencing for your biological question
 	2. Have a broad overview of the steps in the analysis of RNA-Seq differential expression experiments